sahib/brig/README.md

-Summarized in one paragraph, it is an ``syncthing``, ``git-annex`` or ``BTSync`` alternative, that gives you a commandline interface, a fuse filesystem and a library that can encrypt and compress files which are in turn distributed through ``ipfs`` while the file metadata is exchanged via XMPP.
+Summarized in one paragraph, it is an ``syncthing``, ``git-annex`` or ``BTSync`` alternative, that gives you a commandline interface, a fuse filesystem and a library that can encrypt and compress files which are in turn distributed through ``ipfs`` while the file metadata is transmitted separetely.
+It's a bit similar to the currently also unfinished [bazil](https://bazil.org) maybe.

 Even shorter: It's supposed to be as flexible as ``git``, but for whole files.

+We're writing our master thesis on ``brig``, [but it's in german only](https://github.com/disorganizer/brig-thesis).
+That doesn't mean we're planning to discontinue it after though - actually we'd love to get paid for developement?[^MONEY]

+[^MONEY]: Care to through money at us?

 ## Installation